turingschool/curriculum/source/projects/diner_dash.markdown

 ### Put Items on Sale

-Administrators may put products or entire categories of products on sale.
+Administrators may put items or entire categories of items on sale.
 They can:

-* Create a "sale" and connect it with individual products or entire categories
+* Create a "sale" and connect it with individual items or entire categories
 * Sales are created as a percentage off the normal price
 * View a list of all active sales
 * End a sale